fitsumcs/Javascript-Lab/README.md

 ## After completing this lab :
 * You will be able to overview Storage API’s in the Browser
 * Learn how to manipulate Local/Session Storage
-* Learn how to use the Web SQL
+* Learn how to use the Index DB
 * Continue  on the Task Manager App